adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleCreate

-- Use chainable methods to build the response
+  - Use chainable methods to build the response.
     - match
       - attributes that must be in request json
     - andReturns
       - attributes to include in response json
     - andFail
       - request should fail
       - Takes a hash of options:
         - status - HTTP status code, defaults to 500.
         - response - error response message, or an errors hash for 422 status

   - need to wrap tests using handleCreate with: Ember.run.function() { 'your test' })

 **Note**